-- TWO courses in Area I: Medieval and Early Modern Literatures
+- ONE course in Medieval and Renaissance Literatures (Pre-1700)

 With advisor approval, two of the ten required courses may be taken in departments other than English.

-**As many as two 1000-level courses dealing primarily with the practice of writing, rather than the interpretation of literature, may be counted as electives.
+Only TWO courses dealing primarily with the practice of writing at the 1000-level may be counted as electives.

 All substitutions and/or exceptions must be approved by the concentration advisor in consultation with the Director of Undergraduate Studies.
-A substitution or exception is not approved until specified in writing in the student’s concentration file housed in the English Department.
+A substitution or exception is not approved until specified by a notation in ASK or on file in the English department.

-Requirements are the same as those for the regular concentration, with the following additions:
+Requirements are the same as those for the standard concentration, with the following additions: